David Cancola

-David Cancola (born 23 October 1996) is an Austrian footballer who plays as a defensive midfielder for Ross County.
+David Cancola (born 23 October 1996) is an Austrian professional footballer who plays as a defensive midfielder.
+He has previously played for Austria Wien, Wiener Neustadt, TSV Hartberg, Slovan Liberec, Ross County, Ionikos, Novara and Hebar Pazardzhik.

-Club career
+Career

-He made his Austrian Football Bundesliga debut for FK Austria Wien on 20 August 2017 in a game against SV Mattersburg.
+Cancola made his Austrian Football Bundesliga debut for Austria Wien on 20 August 2017 in a game against SV Mattersburg.

 On 10 September 2020, Cancola moved abroad for the first time, joining Slovan Liberec on a free transfer.

 Cancola signed for Scottish Premiership side Ross County on 23 July 2021.
+He left the club on 15 June 2023 upon the expiry of his contract after two years at the club.

+On 2 August 2024, Cancola signed a one-season contract with Novara in Italy.